Key Takeaways

 - D5 Accountability Debt: 1 x 1.5³ = 3.38x.
 Legal liability expands with each new ruling defining who bears responsibility when AI causes harm.

 - D2 Transparency Debt: 1 x 1.3³ = 2.20x.
-The slowest rate, but accelerating as the EU AI Act's explainability requirements take effect in August 2026.
+The slowest rate, but accelerating as the EU AI Act's explainability requirements take effect on December 2, 2027 (deferred from August 2026 under the Digital Omnibus, adopted June 2026 and pending OJEU publication).

 Ethical Debt Compound Interest